homieiot/convention/convention.md

 ### Payload

 Every MQTT message payload MUST be sent as string.
-If a value is of a numeric data type, it MUST be converted to string.
+If a payload is of a numeric data type, it MUST be converted to string.
 Booleans MUST be converted to "true" or "false".
-All values MUST be encoded as UTF-8 strings.
+All payloads MUST be encoded as UTF-8 strings.

 ### QoS and retained messages